Spotify Recently Played: Pin, Remove, Pause. Three reversible controls for a shelf that records everything.

 01

-After.
-Three controls, all native to the shelf, each completing in 1–2 taps.
-Pin to surface a favorite.
-Remove to hide a track from the shelf without deleting it from the library.
+Concept.
+Three additive controls, all native to the shelf, each completing in 1 to 2 taps.
+Pin to keep a favorite within reach.
+Remove to hide an accidental or contextual listen without deleting it from the library.
 Pause to stop the shelf from logging for a time-boxed session.
 Reversible by default.
-No buried settings, no global toggles, no breaking the recommendation engine.
+No buried settings, no global toggles, nothing that touches the recommendation engine.

 Constraints.
 The rules every decision had to honor:

-• Shelf-native.
+Shelf-native.
 No settings menus.
-The control lives where the problem occurs.
+The control lives where the action happens.

 These came from mapping stakeholder priorities (Product, ML, Privacy/Legal, Engineering) before any visual design happened.
-They turned the obvious first idea, global history clearing, into a non-starter and pointed toward the three controls that survived validation.
+They turned the obvious first idea, global history clearing, into a non-starter and pointed toward the three that remained.

 What users said